clkrisnik/TF2CraftingHelper/README.md

 * Command line arguments have been implemented, but combining them is currently not.
 Allow use of -s and -c together.
 * Allow -smelt and -craft to be used as aliases for these.
 * Maybe make a flag that will allow 4 arguments per item, position and quantity like usual, as well as stack count, which can help if you picked up 20+ crafted items each with their own individual stack, rather than entering all of them as r c 1, or manually crafting them first.
+* Make a command-line flag that will configure the delay between clicks so it doesn't have to be recompiled to get a new delay.